celebrity

 In 2024, Bassingthwaighte and Loth showed they were still going strong, making their red carpet debut at the Sydney premiere of Take My Hand, a new Australian drama.

-Now, Bassingthwaighte is starring in a one-woman play called Shirley Valentine, where she plays the title character — a woman who is struggling with navigating her midlife and reckoning who she is.
+Bassingthwaighte also starred in a one-woman play called Shirley Valentine in June, where she played the title character — a woman who is struggling with navigating her midlife and reckoning who she is.
 And the role couldn't have come at a more fitting time for her.

 "I don't know if there's a woman alive that doesn't resonate with Shirley in one way or another," Bassingthwaighte said.